Akinetic mutism: Diagnosis

 Akinetic mutism can be misdiagnosed as depression, delirium, or locked-in syndrome, all of which are common following a stroke.
 Patients with depression can experience apathy, slurring of speech, and body movements similar to akinetic mutism.
 Similarly to akinetic mutism, patients with locked-in syndrome experience paralysis and can only communicate with their eyes.
 Correct diagnosis is important to ensure proper treatment.
 A variety of treatments for akinetic mutism have been documented, but treatments vary between patients and cases.

 Treatment

 Magnesium sulfate

 Treatments using intravenous magnesium sulfate have shown to reduce the symptoms of akinetic mutism.
 In one case, a 59-year-old woman was administered intravenous magnesium sulfate in an attempt to resolve her akinetic mutism.
 The patient was given 500 mg of magnesium every eight hours, and improvement was seen after 24 hours.
 She became more verbal and attentive, and treatment was increased to 1000 mg every eight hours as conditions continued to improve.

-Cyst puncture
+Epidermoid cyst puncture

-As seen in the case of Elsie Nicks, the puncture or removal of a cyst causing akinetic mutism can relieve symptoms almost immediately.
-However, if the cyst fills up again, the symptoms can reappear.
+As seen in the case of Elsie Nicks, the puncture or removal of an intracranial epidermoid cyst causing akinetic mutism can relieve symptoms almost immediately.
+However, if the cyst recurs, the symptoms can reappear.